 Premenstrual syndrome, or PMS, refers to a set of symptoms that most often:

 Keeping a calendar or diary of your symptoms can help you identify the symptoms that are causing you the most trouble.
 This can help you manage the times when they are likely to occur.
-Keep a diary or calendar to record:
+In your diary or calendar, be sure to record:

-Treating PMS may involve some trial and error.
-Some things you try may work, but others may not.
+You may need to try different things to treat PMS.
+Some things you try may work, and others may not.
 Keeping track of your symptoms may help you find the treatments that work best for you.

 A healthy lifestyle is the first step to managing PMS.
 For many women, lifestyle changes alone are enough to control their symptoms.

 Changes in what you drink or eat may help.
-Follow these tips at least during the second half of your cycle:
+During the second half of your cycle:

 Getting regular exercise throughout the month can help reduce how severe your PMS symptoms are.